 This concept of "security first" has led to several development decisions that today guarantee the top-notch security of Tutanota:

 We do not use PGP, but a slightly different implementation of AES and RSA, which lets us encrypt much more data (subject lines) as well as encrypt all other features that we add to Tutanota such as contacts and calendars - which both are 100% encrypted.

 We do not search your data on the server because it is encrypted there.
-Instead we build an encrypted search index, which is stored locally and searched there.
+Instead Tutanota builds an encrypted search index, which is stored locally and searched there.
 This enables Tutanota to search your entire emails (sender, recipient, subject line, body, attachment) locally while protecting your privacy.

 We do not offer IMAP as it would only work if we sent decrypted data to your device.
 Instead we have built our own open source desktop clients, which store your data encrypted.
 The desktop clients are also signed so that everyone can verify that the client is running exactly the same code as the code published on GitHub.

 From the start, we at Tutanota baked end-to-end encryption into the code.
-Tutanota was the world's first end-to-end encrypted email service and, to this day, it is the email service that encrypts more data than any other secure email provider.
+Tutanota was the world's first end-to-end encrypted email provider and, to this day, it is the email service that encrypts more data than any other.